bhagatankit05/bhagatankit05/README.md

 - **Employee Management System** – Built a MERN-stack CRUD web app with role-based authentication.
 - **To‑Do List Application** – Created a responsive task manager with Vanilla JS and local storage.

-📌 *Pin these top projects on your GitHub profile for quick access!*

 ---